chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_attributes.rst

 Examples
 =====================================================
-The following examples show some of the most common ways that attributes appear in the |chef| repository.
+The following examples show some of the most common ways that attributes are used.

 **A default attribute in an attribute file**